-- Which PARP inhibitor to use ? - Which patients benefit form PARP inhibitors? - Can PARP inhibitors be combined with other drugs? - Can PARP inhibitors be used in the first line setting? - How toxic are PARP inhibitors? - Are there long term side effects? - Do tumors become resistant to PARP inhibitors?
+- Which PARP inhibitor to use?

+- Which patients benefit form PARP inhibitors and when?

+- Can PARP inhibitors be combined with other drugs?

+- How toxic are PARP inhibitors?

+- Are there long term side effects?

+- Do tumors become resistant to PARP inhibitors?

+- What options are there beyond the PARPs?